-- 2.1.3 The strength of the employers' covenant informs the Trustee's view of how much risk it can reasonably take in delivering the DB benefits and managing the appropriate long-term de-risking journey plan for the Scheme's investment strategy.
+- 2.1.3 The strength of the employers' covenant informs the Trustee's view of how much risk it can reasonably take in delivering the DB benefits and managing the appropriate long-term investment strategy via a journey plan for the Scheme's investments.
+This journey plan will broadly reflect future changes to the mix of pre- and post-retirement liabilities in line with a dual discount rate approach to the valuation of technical provisions.
 The Trustee monitors the employer covenant and will adjust its risk tolerance as appropriate.
 A number of other factors may affect the Trustee's appetite for risk including the Scheme's funding position, its cash-flow profile and its liability profile.
-The Trustee monitors these factors regularly and may alter its investment objectives, risk tolerance and/or return target as appropriate in the event of any significant changes. - 2.1.4 Reliance on the participating employers' covenant should: - 2.1.4.1 not be greater than that which can be supported by the participating employers; and - 2.1.4.2 over a period of time, reduce to an appropriate level that is sustainable over the long-term.
+The Trustee monitors these factors regularly and may alter its investment objectives and/or risk tolerance in the event of any significant changes. - 2.1.4 Reliance on the participating employers' covenant should: - 2.1.4.1 not be greater than that which can be supported by the participating employers; and - 2.1.4.2 over a period of time, reduce to an appropriate level that is sustainable over the long-term.